 If you’ve decided to further your education at one of the UK universities, you’ll need to look into tuition fees to see how much you’ll be expected to pay.
 This guide provides further information about some of the best universities in the UK and the qualifications you can work towards achieving.

-Universities in the UK attract more than a quarter of a million international students, and with high education standards, a global reputation, a wide range of courses and a variety of bursaries and scholarships on offer, it’s no surprise that many international students see the UK as the top destination for higher education.
+Universities in the UK attract more than a quarter of a million international students, and with high education standards in the UK, a global reputation, a wide range of courses and a variety of bursaries and scholarships on offer, it’s no surprise that many international students see the UK as the top destination for higher education.
 Before enrolling on a course of your choice, discover more about how much you can be expected to pay for UK university tuition fees.

 Take your language skills to graduate level with Rosetta Stone!
 One of the world's leading online language learning websites has a range of courses, resources, and more!
 With over 20 languages to choose from, with Rosetta Stone you'll soon find the right course for you.